The Giglio Feast: History, fun facts, and what to expect at this year’s celebration in Brooklyn

-On Sunday, thousands of revelers will gather in Williamsburg for a festival full of food, dancing, and live music.
-Unlike other Brooklyn events, the Our Lady of Mount Carmel and San Paolino di Nola Feast is based in a tradition that got its start in Italy over 1,000 years ago, with its centerpiece a four-ton 72-foot tower.
+Revelers will once again gather in Williamsburg this week for a festival full of food, dancing, and live music.
+The Our Lady of Mount Carmel and San Paolino di Nola Feast is based on a tradition that got its start in Italy over 1,000 years ago, with its centerpiece a four-ton 72-foot tower.
 As part of the neighborhood’s nearly two-week feast, the tall, ornately decorated structure, known as the “Giglio,” is carried through the streets by over 100 men.
-The Giglio Feast, which officially kicked off on Wednesday, has been held in Williamsburg every July since 1903, nearly two decades before the better-known Feast of San Gennaro was celebrated in Little Italy.
-Ahead, learn about the roots of the unique festival, how it’s evolved over the last 116 years, and what to expect this year.
+The Giglio Feast, which runs through July 16, has been held in Williamsburg every July since 1903, nearly two decades before the better-known Feast of San Gennaro was celebrated in Manhattan’s Little Italy.
+Ahead, learn about the roots of the unique festival, how it’s evolved over the last century, and what to expect this year.

 During the 1880s, immigrants from southern Italy, specifically from the town of Nola, landed in Brooklyn.
 Hoping to keep the tradition of their native country alive, members of the Italian community in Brooklyn made the Giglio feast an annual event.